Wolf Pack Wednesday: Loyola Traditions

 - Loyno Dance Marathon: This nationwide movement involves college and high school students at more than 150 schools across the country, all raising money for the Children’s Miracle Network Hospital in their community.

 These are just a few examples of the ways you can get involved on campus.
-The Department of Student Life & Ministry is here to help you find your path at Loyola — whether that’s taking part in a long-standing Loyola tradition or helping you start your own.
+The Department of Student Life and Ministry is here to help you find your path at Loyola—whether that’s taking part in a long-standing Loyola tradition or helping you start your own.

 Connect With Us!